Resolving the Corbino Shockley-Ramo Paradox for Hydrodynamic Current Noise: Introduction

-where $P$ is the input power, $R_\text{th}$ is the two-terminal thermal resistance, and $f$ is a non-universal geometry-dependent function which recovers $f=1$ in the ohmic limit.
-This demonstrated that the previous ohmic result \cite{Sukhorukov1999, Pozderac2021} generically requires a correction by $f$ in the presence of viscosity.
+where $P$ is the input power, $R_\text{th}$ is the two-terminal thermal resistance, and $f$ is a non-universal function of geometry and of the Gurzhi length $\lambda = \sqrt{\nu/\gamma}$ for $\nu$ the kinematic viscosity and $\gamma$ the momentum-relaxation rate.
+In the ohmic limit, one recovers the $f=1$ result.
+This demonstrated that the ohmic Eq.~\eqref{eq: T_JN ohmic} \cite{Sukhorukov1999, Pozderac2021} generically requires a correction by $f$ in the presence of viscosity.
 Somewhat miraculously, for a rectangular geometry this function $f$ never causes a correction larger than $40\%$; in particular, this result placed the seminal measurements of Wiedemann-Franz violation \cite{Crossno2016} in graphene, which na\"ively used the $f=1$ ohmic result, on firm theoretical foundation.